This post may include affiliate links, view our disclosure policy for details.

 Before I learned how to crochet my own clothing I was always on the hunt for fun things to wear.
 I think the best place to buy crazy clothes is vintage shops, second only to thrift stores.

-Prior to birthing a child, I used to travel to New York City 2 or 3 times a year for my illustration job.
+Prior to having my son, I used to travel to New York City 2 or 3 times a year for my illustration job.
 That city is second hand store heaven!

 At one point I bought a map of all the thrift stores in the city.
 I made the rounds every time I visited.
 And I have a lot of cool weird clothes to show for it.